-- Co-ordination of radio audience research for both the commercial sector and Radio New Zealand.
+- Co-ordination of radio audience research for the commercial radio sector.

 - Liaison with the Ministry of Civil Defence and Emergency Management to co-ordinate the role radio plays in informing audiences of emergency related information.

 - Co-ordination of the voluntary 20% local music content target.

-- The promotion of radio broadcasting excellence by the organisation of the annual NZ Radio Awards for all radio broadcasters.
+- The promotion of radio broadcasting excellence by the organisation of the annual NZ Radio & Podcast Awards for all radio broadcasters.

 - All industry interface with radio broadcasting education and training providers.